stefanprodan/gitops-istio/README.md

 access on your GitHub repository.
 On GitHub go to _Settings > Deploy keys_ click on _Add deploy key_, check _Allow write access_, paste the Flux public key and click _Add key_.

-When Flux has write access to your repository it will do the following:
+When Flux has access to your repository it will do the following:

 * installs the Istio operator
 * waits for Istio control plane to be ready
-* installs Flagger CRDs and Helm Releases
+* installs Flagger and Grafana
 * creates the Istio public gateway
 * creates the `prod` namespace
 * creates the load tester deployment